Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24

 For type~IIb we can still compute $V^g_1$ directly, but we have to determine the type of the Lie algebra $V_1^{\orb(g)}$ by exclusion.
-It must be one of the $70$ non-zero Lie algebras on Schellekens' list and moreover a (possibly trivial) $\Z_2$-extension of $V^g_1$.
-We also know its rank, namely the dimension of the centraliser of $\hh$ in $V^{\orb(g)}_1$, and its dimension.
-The possible fixed-point Lie algebras of simple\footnote{The extension of this result to semisimple or reductive Lie algebras is straightforward (see, e.g., \cite{Moe16}, where the semisimple case is discussed).} Lie algebras under finite-order automorphisms are classified in \cite{Kac90}.
+It must be one of the $70$ non-zero Lie algebras on Schellekens' list and a (possibly trivial) $\Z_2$-extension of $V^g_1$.
+We also know its dimension and its rank.
+The latter is the dimension of the centraliser of $\hh$ in $V^{\orb(g)}_1$, which is a Cartan subalgebra of $V^g_1$.
+The possible fixed-point Lie subalgebras of simple\footnote{The extension of this result to semisimple or reductive Lie algebras is straightforward (see, e.g., \cite{Moe16}, where the semisimple case is discussed).} Lie algebras under finite-order automorphisms are classified in \cite{Kac90}.
 This exclusion method is particularly effective for small orders, and it fixes the type of $V_1^{\orb(g)}$ in all cases.
 As the nice, self-dual \voa{}s of central charge $24$ are uniquely determined by their weight-$1$ Lie algebras, provided these are non-zero, this also fixes the \voa{} $V^{\orb(g)}$ up to isomorphism (and hence all other data like the associated lattice).

 Finally, we also list the Heisenberg commutant $W$ of $V^g$.
 As explained in \autoref{sec:evensub} and \autoref{sec:orbifold}, for all inner automorphisms, i.e.\ for types I, IIa and IIb, it coincides with the Heisenberg commutant of the original \voa{}~$V$.
-In particular, the Heisenberg commutants are of the form $W\cong V_{\Lambda_\nu}^{\hat\nu}$ where $\nu\in\O(\Lambda)$ is from one of $11$ conjugacy classes listed in \autoref{table:11} (see \autoref{thm:commconway} below).
+In particular, the Heisenberg commutants are of the form $W\cong V_{\Lambda_\mu}^{\hat\mu}$ where $\mu\in\O(\Lambda)$ is from one of the $11$ conjugacy classes listed in \autoref{table:11} (see \autoref{thm:commconway} below).